napsugar96/python_test_task/README.md

 pip install haversine
 pip install numpy
 ```
-After installation of the above packages the app can be started:
+After installing the above packages the app can be started:

 ```
 python src/main.py